Badami cave temples: Other caves

 Another theory found in colonial-era texts such as one by John Murray – a missionary in British India and Jainism scholar, states the main image carved in Cave 5 is that of a Jaina figure.
 According to a third theory, by Henry Cousens and A. Sundara – archaeologists, and supported by local legends, the statue is of an ancient king; in a photograph of the statue taken before its face was damaged, the figure lacked the Ushnisha lump that typically goes with Buddha's image.
 The statue has several unusual, non-Buddha ornaments such as rings for fingers, a necklace, and a chest-band; it wears a Hindu Yajnopavita thread and its head is stylistically closer to a Jina head than a Buddha's head.
 These features suggest the statue may be of a king represented with features of various traditions.
 According to Carol Radcliffe Bolon – Assistant Curator at the Smithsonian Freer Gallery of Art, the date and identity of the main statue in Cave 5 remains enigmatic.

 Close to the controversial cave are other monuments.
 One of them is a small shrine consisting of a 7th-century rock carving of Anantashayana Vishnu, or reclining Vishnu with Lakshmi and Garuda in namaste posture.
 Vishnu is shown restarting the cosmic cycle by giving birth to all of existence.
 Above the reclining carved relief are the ten avatars of Vishnu – Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha, and Kalki.
 Between the Narasimha and Vamana is shown relief of Brahma cord connected to Vishnu's navel.
 To the left of the relief is depicted the Trinity – Vishnu, Shiva, and Brahma, while to the right is a human couple and a mother cow with a calf feeding.

 In 2013, Manjunath Sullolli – Assistant Director of Bagalkot district working for the state government of Karnataka, reported the discovery of another cave with 27 rock carvings, about 500 m from the four main caves.
 Water gushes from this newly discovered cave year round.
 It depicts Vishnu and other Hindu deities, and features an inscription in the Devanagari script.
 The dating of these carvings is unknown.

+Prehistoric Rock Paintings

+Next to Badami caves Main complex, near Shri Gudde Ranganathaswami Temple, Prehistoric Rock Paintings in Ochre can be seen.
+They are also called Hiregudda Rock Paintings based on the name of these Hills.
+Drawings consist of Human figurines which are very tall, animals like Wild Boar, Bulls, rabits etc. along with figures of warriors, unidentified humanoids etc.

+In popular culture

+Many scenes from web series 'The secret of the Shiledars' were shot at Badami caves complex.